Best Supplements for Runners

 If you are sweating a lot during your run - either due to hot weather or a long run of over an hour, it’s important to take electrolytes.
 Common signs of having low electrolytes include dizziness, fatigue, nausea, and cramps.

 To replenish your electrolytes, drop an electrolyte tablet in your water bottle and take swigs on the run.
 I love Nuun tablets for a convenient and tasty way to replenish electrolytes while running.
-Once you are done running, you can replenish more electrolytes with food and drinks.
+I also love Skratch Labs Hydration Packets (my fave flavor is strawberry lemonade but if you try the Variety Pack, you can find what flavors you love best).

 Caffeine for Runners